 Regularly talk with your kids before and during the teen years, and be very clear about your expectations for them with chores, with schoolwork and online behavior, with outside activities, with drugs and alcohol, with friends, with a curfew.
 Making age-related adjustments and additions to your expectations will demonstrate your trust while also giving teens the increased independence they crave and need.
 This also means discipline and consequences will be necessary on occasion.
 You can discuss some consequences with your teen in advance (what happens if they miss curfew, skip chores, get poor grades, incur a high cell phone bill).

 Pick Your Battles

 Tweens and teens need freedom-it is just a part of growing into a functioning adult.
 A certain amount of rebellion is completely normal.
-Yes, you will need to let many things that bother you roll off your back-black nail polish, strange clothing choices, music you can't stand, and chores done at times or in ways you would never choose.
+Yes, you will need to let many things that bother you roll off your back, like black nail polish, strange clothing choices, music you can't stand, and chores completed at times or in ways you would never choose.
 Your teen might even want to give up an old favorite sport or hobby in favor of something new.
-But as long as they meet basic hygiene needs, follow school dress codes, complete school assignments and continue with the more important extracurricular activities, these are worth conversations and not arguments.
+But as long as they meet basic hygiene needs, follow school dress codes, complete school assignments, and continue with the more important extracurricular activities, these are worth conversations and not arguments.

 Talk and Listen